Study Programme

 • • It is a 34 week programme with work experience from week 13 to develop your vocational skills.

-• • You will work towards achieving a City & Guilds qualification in Employability Skills.
+• • You will work towards achieving a qualification in Employability Skills.

 • • Supports you to develop the skills for an Apprenticeship through work placements and support provided at one of our 3 centres.